 Thai Massage for couples, friends and family

 Learning Thai Massage will give professional therapists amazing skills.
-And there is also another way to use it.
+However, there is also another way to use it.

 Aside from our professions, we are also spouses, parents, and friends.
 Thai Massage can be applied to both scenarios – professionally and socially.